 This is because the cost of repairs will be higher if you have an accident, and insurers consider you more likely to have an accident if you drive a fast car.

 Every car is given a car insurance group based on how much it costs to insure.
 Groups range from 1 to 50, and the lower the group, the lower the car will cost to insure.
-Look at cars in group 1 for the cheapest possible cover.

 This is a type of car insurance policy that installs a telematics box in your vehicle to track your driving.